 You go girl.

-Then we were off to see The National, who was just plain disappointing.
+Then we were off to see The National, which was just plain disappointing.
 At first, it was cool that the lead singer Matt Berninger kept plunging into the crowd while he sang but, as he would lose his microphone, or fall off a divider, or even get mauled by the crowd to the point that security had to intervene, it just got old.

 I stuck it out (until the band abruptly left the stage for good after the above-mentioned security incident) because this was another of Jeff’s bands.
-I shouldn’t have because they didn’t play either of the songs that had meaning me for me (“I Need my Girl” and “Fireproof”), but you can’t win them all.
+I shouldn’t have because they didn’t play either of the songs that had meaning for me (“I Need my Girl” and “Fireproof”), but you can’t win them all.

 We did win with Smashing Pumpkins, though.

 It seemed the whole festival turned out to see the Pumpkins rock Madrid and the crowd swayed peacefully beneath a shimmering cloud of marijuana.